The Kel Tec RDB is an interesting rifle and is one of the most interesting guns in Kel-Tec’s lineup of guns.

 This gun allows you to do the MP5 slap, although I wouldn’t do it too hard because I don’t know that this lever was meant to be slapped like the MP5 is.

 The charging handle functions very much like the MP5.
-The reason I use that example is that the MP5 is so ubiquitous, and everybody knows how the charging handle works.
+I use that example because the MP5 is so ubiquitous, and everybody knows how the charging handle works.

 Even if you don’t know how the roller delayed system works, you understand what I mean by that.
 You can pull your charging handle back and rock it up, and it will lock the bolt in place.